 - 1 Digital optical audio output

 LG’s 55UH6550 performed admirably, delivering an engagingly detailed and sharp picture with plenty of clarity that was capable of revealing fine detail while viewing my HDR, 4K and 1080p video content used for picture evaluation.
-Furthermore, HDR content looked good overall, but fell short of being the “best it could be” since the UH6550 doesn’t get very bright, nor does it have a very wide color gamut.
+Furthermore, HDR content looked good overall but fell short of being the “best it could be” since the UH6550 doesn’t get very bright, nor does it have a very wide color gamut.

 I was satisfied with the color palette portrayed on the UH6550; colors were rich and vivid and proved to be both accurate and natural with the TV’s picture mode set to either the Expert Bright Room or Expert Dark Room settings.
 In addition, flesh tones were rendered with very good tonal balance which gave facial close-up shots a very natural and life-like appearance.

-Black levels weren’t all that bad for a display using an IPS panel, which are known for their inability to produce extended contrast and deep black levels.
+Black levels weren’t all that bad for a display using an IPS panel, which is known for their inability to produce extended contrast and deep black levels.
 The LG UH6550 was able to extend its contrast to achieve some decent looking black levels in a room with dim lighting.
 I must point out that these deeper black levels were achieved with the TV’s LED Local Dimming feature turned on.
-I recommend the Medium setting for most viewing; but I must also note that the High setting did add slightly deeper blacks on certain dark scenes.
+I recommend the Medium setting for most viewing, but I must also note that the High setting did add slightly deeper blacks on certain dark scenes.

-Using the local dimming feature does reduce the peak white output slightly when the TV is displaying white objects, and is primarily visible when the white object(s) is set against a black background.
+Using the local dimming feature does reduce the peak white output slightly when the TV is displaying white objects and is primarily visible when the white object(s) is set against a black background.

 Furthermore, I always like to inform consumers that the type of local dimming used on this TV is not the same as full-array LED backlighting with local dimming, which uses zones of LEDs placed directly behind the TV’s screen and allows for more precise dimming and much better contrast and black level performance than the LED edge-lit dimming used on the UH6550.